Battle Beyond the Sun: Plot (US version)

 The film opens with a non-sequitur prologue in which a narrator voice explains space flight concepts.
 Models of space craft "currently under development by the United States Government" are shown in succession.
 The narrator usefully explains that "the motion picture you are about to see may be called 'a fantasy of the future'."

 The time: November 1997.
 In the "fear-ridden years following the great atomic war", the world has been divided into northern and southern hemispheres.
-The two countries, North Hemis and South Hemis, are clearly analogues for the United States and Soviet Union.
 The camera zooms in toward the South Hemis banner.
 Dr. Albert Gordon and his wife, Dr. Ruth Gordon, currently head the top secret "Project Red Planet" for South Hemis.
-(The footage we see is dubbed from the original Russian-Soviet; names have been Anglicized.)
+[The footage seen is from the original Russian-Soviet, with names Anglicized.]
 A space mission – more re-purposed footage – blasts off for an orbiting space station.
-The mission docks with the station, delivering the Gordons as well as Astronaut Craig Matthews.
+The mission docks with the station, delivering the Gordons as well as astronaut Craig Matthews.

 South Hemis has been developing the Mercury, a spacecraft which should be able to complete a mission to Mars.
-Solar and orbital conditions are favorable.
+Solar and orbital conditions are now favorable.
 Suddenly, another spacecraft is detected approaching the station.
 It is from North Hemis.
 It requests and receives permission to land for emergency repairs.
 The two North Hemis astronauts – Captain Torrance and his co-pilot Dr. Martin – are treated to dinner by their South Hemis hosts.
-Dr. Gordon reveals that they themselves are about to commence a flight to Mars.
+Dr. Gordon reveals that they are about to commence a flight to Mars.
 The two North Hemis astronauts decide to end dinner, because "it's getting late".

-Captain Torrance confers with his superiors in North Hemis.
-He wants to preempt the South Hemis flight to Mars with their own mission.
-Meanwhile, Dr. Martin meets with Dr. Gordon to discuss both missions.
-The North Hemis astronaut refuses to divulge any information about the North Hemis plan.
-Captain Torrance says, "I cannot accept defeat."
-He disconnects from his North Hemis superiors and barges in on the meeting between Dr. Martin and Dr. Gordon.
-Outside in the corridor, Captain Torrance decides to proceed with the flight to Mars anyway.
-"Our repairs may not hold up," says Dr. Martin.
+Captain Torrance confers with his superiors in North Hemis, as he wants to pre-empt the South Hemis flight to Mars with their own mission.
+Meanwhile, Dr. Martin meets with Dr. Gordon to discuss both missions, but Martin does not divulge any information about the North Hemis plan.
+Captain Torrance says "I cannot accept defeat" and disconnects from his North Hemis superiors.
+He joins the meeting between Dr. Martin and Dr. Gordon.
+Outside in the corridor, Captain Torrance decides to proceed with the flight to Mars, despite Martin warning that their repairs may not hold up.
 They decide to commandeer their rocketship – the Typhoon – under cover of trying to repair it.
-They blast off at full power.
-Paul Clinton, a South Hemis astronaut, is caught in the rocket back blast and is injured.
-Meanwhile, the Typhoon sets course for Mars.
+They blast off at full power, and Paul Clinton, a South Hemis astronaut, is caught in the rocket back blast and is injured.
+The Typhoon sets course for Mars.